British African-Caribbean people: The "Windrush generation"

-There was plenty of work in post-war Britain, and industries such as British Rail, the National Health Service and public transport recruited almost exclusively from Jamaica and Barbados.
-Though African-Caribbean people were encouraged to journey to Britain through immigration campaigns created by successive British governments, many new arrivals were to endure prejudice, intolerance and racism from sectors of white society.
-This experience was to mark African-Caribbean people's relations with the wider community over a long period.
+There was plenty of work in post-war Britain, and industries such as health, transport, and engineering directly recruited overseas workers from the Commonwealth.
+Though African-Caribbean people were encouraged to journey to Britain through immigration campaigns created by successive British governments, many new arrivals endured prejudice, intolerance and racism from sectors of white society.
+This experience marked African-Caribbean people's relations with the wider community over a long period.
 Early African-Caribbean immigrants found private employment and housing denied to them on the basis of race.
 Trade unions would often not help African-Caribbean workers and some pubs, clubs, dance halls and churches would bar black people from entering.
 Housing was in short supply following the wartime bombing, and the shortage led to some of the first clashes with the established white community.
 Clashes continued and worsened into the 1950s, and riots erupted in cities including London, Birmingham and Nottingham.
 In 1958, attacks in the London area of Notting Hill by white youths marred relations with West Indian residents, and the following year as a positive response by the Caribbean community an indoor carnival event organised by West Indian Gazette editor Claudia Jones took place in St Pancras Town Hall, and would be a precursor to what became the annual Notting Hill Carnival.
 Some of the racism and intolerance was stoked by explicitly fascist or anti-immigration movements including Oswald Mosley's Union Movement, the League of Empire Loyalists, the White Defence League, the National Labour Party and others.
 Influenced by this kind of propaganda, gangs of Teddy Boys would sometimes attack black people in London.
 Historian Winston James argues that the experience of suffering racism was a major factor in the development of a shared Caribbean identity among immigrants from a range of different island and class backgrounds.
 The shared experience of employment by organisations such as London Transport and the National Health Service also played a role in the building of a British African-Caribbean identity.

 Social Geographer Ceri Peach estimates that the number of people in Britain born in the West Indies grew from 15,000 in 1951 to 172,000 in 1961.
 In 1962, the UK enacted the Commonwealth Immigrants Act, restricting the entry of immigrants, and by 1972 only holders of work permits, or people with parents or grandparents born in the United Kingdom, could gain entry – effectively stemming most Caribbean immigration.
-Despite the restrictive measures, an entire generation of Britons with African-Caribbean heritage now existed, contributing to British society in virtually every field.
+Despite the restrictive measures, an entire generation of Britons with African-Caribbean heritage now existed, contributing to British society in virtually every field, a generation celebrated in the "Windrush 75 1948–2023 Souvenir Edition" of The Voice published in June 2023.